EdySamaha/Effective_Penetration_Testing_tools/README.md

 Then input the required parameters

 ## Web Fingerprint
 Work in progress.
-Finds headers in website.
+Finds technologies and headers used in a website.

+#### Usage:
+Run the script in your console by writing `python WebFingerprint.py` Then input the required parameters

 # Disclaimer